-Today we are going to look at InvoCare Limited (ASX:IVC) to see whether it might be an attractive investment prospect.
+Today we'll evaluate InvoCare Limited (ASX:IVC) to determine whether it could have potential as an investment idea.
 To be precise, we'll consider its Return On Capital Employed (ROCE), as that will inform our view of the quality of the business.

 How Do You Calculate Return On Capital Employed?